 China is the second-largest foreign investor in dollars.
 As of March 2022, it held $1.04 trillion in U.S. Treasury securities.
 China periodically hints it will reduce its holdings if the U.S. doesn't reduce its debt.
 Instead, its holdings continue to increase.

 Japan is the largest investor with $1.23 trillion in holdings.
 It buys Treasurys to keep the value of the yen low, so it can export more cheaply.
 Its debt is 193% of its gross domestic product.

 Why the Dollar Won't Collapse

 Many in Congress want the dollar to decline because they believe it will help the U.S. economy.
-A weak dollar lowers the price of U.S. exports relative to foreign goods, making our products more competitive.
-In fact, the decline in the dollar helped to improve the U.S. Trade Deficit in 2012.
+A weak dollar lowers the price of U.S. exports relative to foreign goods.
+Its products become more competitive.
+In fact, the decline in the dollar helped to improve the U.S. trade deficit in 2012.

-Although the dollar has declined dramatically over the last ten years, it has not yet created a collapse.
-It's not in the best interest of most countries to allow this to happen since it would decrease the value of their dollar holdings.
+Although the dollar has declined dramatically over the last 10 years, it has never been in danger of collapsing.
+It's not in the best interest of most countries to allow that to happen.
+A collapse would wipe out the value of their dollar holdings.

+Regardless of the anticipated direction of the dollar, most experts agree that the best hedge against risk is to maintain a well-diversified investment portfolio.
 Ask your financial planner about including overseas funds.
-These are denominated in foreign currencies rise when the dollar falls.
+These are denominated in foreign currencies, which rise when the dollar falls.
 Focus on economies with strong domestic markets.
-Also, ask about commodities funds, such as gold, silver and oil, which increase when the dollar declines.
-Article updated December 3, 2013
+Also, ask about commodities funds, such as gold, silver, and oil, which tend to increase when the dollar declines.